-The Investigator will evaluate the information gathered during its investigation and recommend action to the Medical Executive Committee for subsequent review and approval of the Board, through the Chief Executive Officer.
+The Investigator will evaluate the information gathered during its investigation and recommend action to the Medical Executive Committee for subsequent review and approval of the Board, through the President of the Hospital.
 The recommendation may include the Practitioner's participation in an appropriate rehabilitation program as discussed in Section 9 of this policy.
-(Rev. 6/06)